-Years ago, our CEO, Mike Rustici, worked for a company that enforced rigid corporate guidelines, which meant he had to wear a suit and tie everyday even though he spent most of his time hidden behind a computer screen.
+Years ago, our co-founder Mike Rustici, worked for a company that enforced rigid corporate guidelines, which meant he had to wear a suit and tie everyday even though he spent most of his time hidden behind a computer screen.
 So, when he set out to start his own company, he already knew what he did and didn’t want in a culture.
 He made—and continues to make—a point to create a space that nurtured an open environment where employees enjoy working.

 1. Build a good foundation for your company culture.